-As we get closer to Comic-Con (it’s officially next month), it’s almost time to start making those difficult decisions about what you’re going to do with your time, which offsites you’d like to hit up, and which booths you want to make sure you don’t miss.
+As we get closer to Comic-Con, it’s almost time to start making those difficult decisions about what you’re going to do with your time, which offsites you’d like to hit up, and which booths you want to make sure you don’t miss.
 And the best way to do that is to start getting prepared, and to do it early.

 Before we start, let us re-iterate that we’re not advocating for you to plan out every second of your day at Comic-Con.
 There is literally no way to do the entire convention in four and a half days, and some of the best experiences at the convention come from just letting yourself explore.
 However, there’s also a lot of really cool things at the convention that you might see and think, “Oh, I want to check that out,” and when you actually get the convention, you won’t remember.
 So for that reason, we’re big advocates of using spreadsheets during Comic-Con.

-We love MySched, but we don’t recommend only using MySched, because it only lists out official Comic-Con International panels and autograph signings.
-If ABC has an autograph signing you don’t want to miss, or you want to schedule in time to get in line at the Marvel booth to pick up your exclusives – this app won’t help you with that.
+While MySched is a fantastic tool, we don’t recommend only using that tool, because it only lists out official Comic-Con International panels and autograph signings.
+If Marvel has an autograph signing you don’t want to miss, or you want to schedule in time to get in line at the Toddland booth to buy your exclusives – this app won’t help you with that.

 If you don’t feel comfortable making your own schedule, or if you’re looking for a base to start from, you can also use Dustin Majitsu’s wonderful Google Drive spreadsheet, which you can download and customize.
 His version is much more detailed – it includes everything from a grocery list to a packing list to exclusives you want to pick-up, and more.